canonical/ubuntu-core-docs/docs/en/image/image-building.md

 ## Inside a model assertion

-Creating an Ubuntu Core image starts with a _model assertion_, a digitally signed and JSON-formatted text file with structured headers to define every aspect of the image:
+Creating an Ubuntu Core image starts with a _model assertion_, a digitally signed text file with structured headers defining every aspect of the image.
+The input for defining and signing such a document is provided as JSON text:

 ```json
 {